-- I. Required Forms: Each team will be required to provide appropriate documentation, which include W-9, W8-BEN, and/or EIN forms, to receive award payments.
+- Required Forms: If you win a prize in the Heartland Challenge, you will receive an email invitation to register as a supplier with the University of Arkansas.
+This process will require you to provide documentation, which could include W-9, W8-BEN, and/or EIN forms, to receive award payments.
 No prizes will be awarded without the required forms submitted. - m.
-Eligibility Questions: Teams that have any questions about their eligibility should contact the Program Manager of Competitions, Madison Sutton at startup@uark.edu.
+Eligibility Questions: Teams that have any questions about their eligibility should contact the Program Manager for the Heartland Challenge, Madison Stricklen at startup@uark.edu.